kevinmalinoski/Intune-Blog-Resources/McAfee Removal/README.md

 PASS   ...\trsclean.dat is locked by user, delete on reboot
 ```

 `Error: 32` is a sharing violation; `Error: 5` is McAfee's driver denying access.
 Each `FAIL` is immediately recovered — the removal is deferred, not abandoned.
-This is why `Incomplete uninstallation` and a non-zero exit are **normal** on the first attempt, and why exit code 1 is the right answer: it tells Intune to retry after the reboot.
+This is why `Incomplete uninstallation` and a non-zero exit are **normal** on the first attempt.

+To be precise about what exit code 1 does: it marks the uninstall as **failed**, which makes Intune re-evaluate the assignment on a later cycle.
+It does **not** trigger a restart — that is controlled entirely by **Device restart behavior** on the Program page.
+The two work together: Intune forces the restart, Windows completes the staged deletions, and by the next evaluation detection comes back clean.

 The three passes exist because each one clears more than the last.
 Services running during pass 1 are gone by pass 2, releasing file handles so pass 3 can delete what was locked.
 A five second pause between passes gives handles time to close.
 The loop exits early on a clean result, so a healthy device still only pays for one pass.